What it’s like to specialize in emergency medicine: Shadowing Dr. Clem

 As a medical student, do you ever wonder what it’s like to specialize in emergency medicine?
-Meet Kathleen Clem, MD, a featured physician in the AMA Wire® “Shadow Me” Specialty Series, which offers advice directly from physicians about life in their specialties.
+Meet Kathleen Clem, MD, an emergency physician and a featured doctor in the AMA’s “Shadow Me” Specialty Series, which offers advice directly from physicians about life in their specialties.
 Check out her insights to help determine whether a career in emergency medicine might be a good fit for you.

 “Shadowing” Dr. Clem